alexzhangs/aws-cfn-vpn/README.md

 in locating the original EIP resource when operating on the stack level.

-    Note: Use Lex chatbot to change the IP address of EC2 instance of the Node stack.
+    Note: Use Lex chatbot to change the IP address of the EC2 instance of the Node stack.

 1. How to enable the HTTPS(SSL certificate) for the Manager stack?